Why heading to the hills is a smart summer choice

 Another great mountain destination within an hour’s drive of Palm Desert is the fun and artsy town of Idyllwild.
 It’s a great destination year-round, and thanks to its mile-high elevation and cooler temperatures, it’s particularly popular in summer.
 You can walk about town and enjoy the charms of its downtown shopping district, or hike one of the trails that head out into state wilderness areas.
 Humber Park and many of the U.S. Forest Service parking areas that surround Idyllwild require a National Forest Adventure Pass or an Interagency pass.
 You can pick one up at Big 5 sporting goods stores in our area or visit the San Jacinto District Ranger Station at 54270 Pine Crest in Idyllwild.

-If you need another excuse to take a day trip to Idyllwild, you might want to check out one of the town’s fun special events.
+If you need another excuse to take a day trip to Idyllwild, you might want to stay tuned for more details on the return of Jazz in the Pines.
+The festival has been reimagined as a two-week event—from July 3-16—and will bring distinguished faculty to teach the students of Idyllwild Arts as well as to perform on campus and in local venues.
 Art in the Park is a juried art festival held on select weekends, and showcases an eclectic mix of artists and media.
-Looking further down the road, the Idyllwild Renaissance Faire returns to Camp Emerson at the end of September for a rollicking good time.
+Looking further down the road, the Idyllwild Renaissance Faire returns on September 23-25 and transforms Camp Emerson into “La Mancha” for a trip to the Spanish Renaissance.

 Looking for more information on Palm Desert and our easy escapes to the mountains?
 Contact us!
-Call Palm Desert Visitor Services at 800-873-2428, and we’ll be sure to point you in the right direction.
+Call Palm Desert Visitor Services at 760-568-1441 or message us on this website, and we’ll be sure to point you in the right direction.